 What are the Criteria for Eligible Businesses?

-Any small business entity with an aggregated turnover of less than $5 billion is eligible to use temporary full expensing.
+Small businesses with an aggregated turnover of less than $5 billion can use temporary full expensing.
 However, an alternative income test applies for corporate tax entities with an aggregated turnover of more than $5 billion.

 To qualify for the temporary full expensing incentive, the depreciating asset must be: